 1. We want to get a white card on all three draws.
 In other words, white on draw one AND white on draw two AND white on draw three.
 On the first draw, the probability of getting a white card is $\frac{12}{17}$.
 We are selecting without replacement, so after the first draw we assume that we removed a white card from the box.
 This means that on the second draw, there are only 16 cards left in the box (one card was removed on the first draw) and there are only 11 white cards left (on the first draw we removed one of the 12 white cards).
 So on the second draw, the probability of getting a white card is $\frac{11}{16}$.
-After the second draw we assume that we removed white cards from the box on draws one and two.
-This means that on the third draw, there are only 15 cards left in the box (two cards were removed on the first two draws) and there are only 10 white cards left (white cards were removed on draws one and two).
+After the second draw we assume that we removed white cards left in the box (two cards were removed on the first two draws) and there are only 15 cards left in the box (two cards were removed on the first two draws) and there are only 10 white cards left (white cards were removed on draws one and two).
 So on the third draw, the probability of getting a white card is $\frac{10}{15}$.
 The probability of getting three white cards is calculate the probability.
-One of three possible orders must occur: RWW OR WRW OR WWR.
+One of three possible orders must occur: RWW OR WRW OR WWR OR WWR.
 For each of the individual orders, we multiply the probabilities as we move from draw to draw.
 The "or" means that we add the probabilities of the different orders.
 In other words,